 Drug options for the treatment of RBD include:

 - Melatonin: It’s the first-line treatment of choice because it’s potent and typically has fewer side effects than other medication options.
-It is also beneficial for the elderly, those with dementia, and people who have sleep apnea.
+It is also beneficial for the elderly, those with dementia, and those with sleep apnea.

-- Clozenapam: Studies indicate it is an efficacious medication.
+- Clonazepam: Studies indicate it is an efficacious medication.
 However, it is associated with significant side effects such as drowsiness and forgetfulness.
 It can also cause or exacerbate sleep apnea.

 2) Lifestyle Modifications